The Spare Tyres

 The Spare Tyres is a 1967 British short comedy film directed by Michael J. Lane and featuring Terence Alexander, Judy Franklin, Pauline Yates, and Frank Finlay.
-The screenplay concerns a couple who move to a new house.
+It was written by Donald Churchill and produced by Kenneth Cowan for Sandpiper Films.

-Premise
+Plot

 Dennis and his wife move to a new house.
-Discovering a set of tyres in the garage, he spends the rest of the day trying to get rid of them.
+Discovering a pair of old tyres in the garden, he spends the rest of the day trying, unsuccessfully, to get rid of them.